 Any of the following behaviors are sufficient grounds for faculty to determine that the student is unsafe and may not continue in the clinical rotations.
-This decision is based on serious offenses and requires accurate documentation.
+This decision to remove a student from the clinical setting is based on the commission of serious offenses and requires accurate documentation.

-- Failure to meet clinical outcomes - Actions which place patients, families, oneself, or other humans at risk for physical jeopardy - Refusal or failure to follow College of Nursing or clinical on-site agency protocols - Verbally or otherwise publicly revealing c o n f i d e n t i a l patient information in violation of HIPAA regulations - Illegal use of drugs or alcohol during clinical rotations or on school grounds - Providing untrue or inaccurate information - Absences or tardiness (see policy on absenteeism) - Failure to safely execute critical elements of procedures or protocols in practice
+- Failure to meet clinical outcomes - Actions which place patients, families, oneself, or other humans at risk for physical jeopardy - Refusal or failure to follow College of Nursing or clinical agency protocols - Verbally or otherwise publicly revealing confidential patient information in violation of HIPAA regulations - Illegal use of drugs or alcohol during clinical rotations or on school grounds - The falsification of information (patient, peer or preceptor) - Absences or tardiness (See Punctuality in Clinical Courses) - Failure to safely execute critical elements of procedures or protocols in practice any other lab values, new orders, or pertinent information needed to care for that particular client on that day.
+The RN is ultimately responsible for the client's care.
+Therefore, the student will report any care given or omitted prior to leaving the unit for breaks and at the end of the shift to the RN or his/her designee.